QuingKhaos/aai-signal-transmission-tweaks/README.md

 Opinionated tweaks to [AAI Signal Transmission](https://mods.factorio.com/mod/aai-signal-transmission).
 For a full list of changes, take a look at the changelog.

 If you want to see some new tweaks, feel free to open a discussion thread on the mod portal or a GitHub issue.
-Eventually some non so opiniated tweaks will make into the original mod.
+Eventually some non so opiniated tweaks will make it into the original mod.